 The University of Kansas School of Law has been preparing students to be outstanding members of the legal profession since 1878.

 Our students learn the foundations of the law, then gain the hands-on experience necessary to begin their careers ready for practice.
-KU Law offers nine clinical and field placement programs.
+KU Law offers several clinical and field placement programs.
 Students also have access to skills simulations, student publications and a nationally ranked moot court program.

 Where We Are